sebastienrousseau/shokunin.github.io/contents/index.md

 ## og - The Open Graph site name of the page.
 og_site_name: shokunin.com
 ## og - The Open Graph title of the page.
-og_title: Shokunin, a Static Site Generator (SSG) written in Rust
+og_title: Shokunin, a powerful, Rust-based Static Site Generator
 ## og - The Open Graph type of the page.
 og_type: website
 ## og - The Open Graph url of the page.